Bắc Ninh province: Culture

-Bắc Ninh is hometown of not only Kinh Dương Vương – the very first king of ancient Việt ethic, but also of eight Kings of the Lý Dynasty.
-Many historical and cultural relics such as Đô Temple (where 8 kings of the Lý Dynasty are worshipped), Dâu Pagoda, the first pagoda in Vietnamese history, Bút Tháp Pagoda (an ancient pagoda), Phật Tích Pagoda, Dâu Pagoda and the local Literature Temple.
+Bắc Ninh is homeland of eight Kings of the Lý Dynasty.
+Many historical and cultural relics such as Đô Temple (where 8 kings of the Lý Dynasty are worshipped), Diên Ứng Pagoda, the first pagoda in Vietnamese history, Ninh Phúc Pagoda (an ancient pagoda), Phật Tích Pagoda and the local Literature Temple.
 Bắc Ninh hosts thousands of local festivals from small to large, having special meaning such as the Dâu Pagoda festival, the Lim festival, the Đô Temple festival and the Bà Chúa Kho temple festival.

 The quan họ style has its origins in what now constitutes the Bắc Ninh province and was first recorded in the 13th century.
 It has traditionally been associated with the spring festivals that follow the celebration of Tết (the Vietnamese New Year).
 Quan họ is recognised as the Intangible Cultural Heritage by the UNESCO in 2009.

 The village of Đông Hồ in the province of Bắc Ninh is known as the center of production of traditional Vietnamese woodblock prints (Đông Hồ painting), which are sold throughout Vietnam in time for the Lunar New Year (Tết) celebrations.

 Hồ chicken (gà Hồ) is a breed originating in Bắc Ninh Province.
 Gà Hồ is a distinctly Vietnamese rare breed of chicken, familiar as a symbol in Vietnam.
 According to folklore, the chicken (particularly the roosters) have the five qualities of a man of honour: literacy, martial arts, physical strength, humanity and loyalty.
 The Gà Hồ rooster rising himself to welcome the sun is used as a symbol for the 3rd Asian Indoor Games, which were held in Vietnam from 30 October till 8 November 2009.
 The symbolism in the context of the AIGs is that the rising rooster is linked to the readiness of the sports industry of Vietnam to host this major event.

+Festivals

 List of festivals in Bắc Ninh Province: